 When it comes to academic involvement, I have always been eager.
 I have served as the Treasurer of the Journalism & Communications Ambassadors, as a Resident

 Assistant and Teaching Assistant for the UF Summer Media Institute and as a member of the Dean’s Student Advisory Council, to name a few.
 I am and always will be a passionate representative of the UF College of Journalism and Communications.
-As a spring 2020 UF graduate, I feel confident that the knowledge I gained will prepare me for the future.
+As a spring 2020 UF graduate, I feel confident that the knowledge I gained will prepare me for my graduate education.